ste316/calcWalletValue/README.md

         * `cd <folderOfProject>`

     * ### You can run this command to:
-        * <span style="color:red">NOTE: both command execute the same code, the only difference is the graphical output.
-So you will get your wallet data saved in your walletValue.json file anyway.</span>
+        * 🟨🟨🟨NOTE: both command execute the same code, the only difference is the graphical output.
+So you will get your wallet data saved in your walletValue.json file anyway.🟨🟨🟨

         * #### instantly see your CRYPTO wallet:
             * `python main.py --calc --crypto`